Agri-Technovation/.github/profile/README.md

 ## Projects formatting:

 Code formatting is done ESlint and Dotnet format.
-This will style the code everytime the user saves a file.
+This will style the code usually the user saves a file, ensuring that the good coding practice is followed by all developers.

-### How to add eslint to a project:
+### How to add eslint to a new project:

 Navigate to the folder where you can find the yarn.lock and the tsconfig.json files.
-This is usualy in the ClientApp folder.
+This is usually in the ClientApp folder.
 ```shx
 npm init @eslint/config